enkidevs/curriculum/react/introduction/fundamentals/react-what-is-state.md

 ## Footnotes

 [1:Immutable State]
 This has to do with how data flows in React.
 The general idea behind this concept is that data goes down while actions go up, effectively creating a circular system.
-This will be explained in more detail and the end of the workout.
+This will be explained in more detail at the end of the workout.

 [2:Changing state before mounting]
 If you try to change the `state` before the component was mounted, React will display the value of the initial `state`.